 When Father Giant’s favourite elephant figurine is smashed, he is determined to find and punish the culprit.
 Things are not exactly as they seem, however, and Father Giant soon learns that often we need to look to ourselves before apportioning blame to others.

 The story is told in a charming ABCB rhyming pattern which makes it perfect as a read-aloud.
 There is also no shortage of delicious vocabulary (‘quivering’, ‘thundered’, ‘hubbub’) and lovely internal rhymes (‘ouchy grouchiness’, ‘funny sunniness’, ‘rowdy cloudiness’) to discuss.
 The story begins with a recognisable set-up before quickly descending into surreal madness – Lady Ha-Ha falls out of the painting in which she had been riding a yak through a forest, for example.
 They are also joined by an anthropomorphised sun and storm cloud, plus a talking sofa and a somersaulting newt.

-I will be sharing this with my 9 year old class as a read-aloud, just for fun.
-I think it has a simple enough structure to engage children in the Early Years whilst also being stylish and humorous enough to keep the interest of children up to Year 6 – perhaps the ideal book to share across a school or in Assembly?
+I will be sharing this with my nine-year-old class as a read-aloud, just for fun.
+I think it has a simple enough structure to engage children in the Early Years while also being stylish and humorous enough to keep the interest of children up to Year 6 – perhaps the ideal book to share across a school or in Assembly?

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.